NaVorro Bowman: 2013

-During a narrow Week 14 19–17 victory over the Seahawks, Bowman recorded a team-high nine tackles and a sack.
-Two weeks later against the Falcons, he had 11 tackles, a pass deflection, and scored the last touchdown ever at Candlestick Park after intercepting a pass off of Matt Ryan and returned it for an 89-yard touchdown as the 49ers won by a score of 34–24, sending them to the playoffs for the third consecutive season.
-In the regular-season finale against the Cardinals, Bowman recorded a team-high 10 tackles (tied with Eric Reid), a sack, a forced fumble, a fumble recovery, a pass deflection, and an interception as the 49ers won on the road by a score of 23–20.
+During a Week 15 33–14 road victory over the Tampa Bay Buccaneers, Bowman recorded four tackles and a pass deflection.
+In the next game against the Falcons on Monday Night Football, he had 11 tackles, a pass deflection, and scored the last touchdown ever at Candlestick Park after intercepting a pass off of Matt Ryan and returned it for an 89-yard touchdown as the 49ers won by a score of 34–24, sending them to the playoffs for the third consecutive season.
+During the regular-season finale against the Cardinals, Bowman recorded a team-high 10 tackles (tied with Eric Reid), a sack, a forced fumble, a fumble recovery, a pass deflection, and an interception in the 23–20 road victory.

-Bowman finished the 2013 season with 145 tackles (which ranked fifth in the league), five sacks, two interceptions, nine pass deflections, six forced fumbles, and two fumble recoveries in 16 games and starts.
+Bowman finished the 2013 season with 145 tackles (which ranked fifth in the league), five sacks, two interceptions, eight pass deflections, six forced fumbles, two fumble recoveries, and a touchdown in 16 games and starts.
 He earned First-team All-Pro honors for the third time.
-The 49ers finished the 2013 season second in the NFC West with a 12–4 record and qualified for the playoffs.
-They beat the Packers on the road by a score of 23–20 during the Wild Card Round in which Bowman had a team-high 10 tackles and a forced fumble.
-In the Divisional Round of the playoffs, the 49ers beat the Panthers on the road by a score of 23–10 behind a strong performance by Bowman, who recorded a team-high 11 tackles and a sack.
-During the NFC Championship Game against the Seahawks, he recorded a team-high 14 tackles, a sack, and a forced fumble before leaving the eventual 23–17 road loss in the fourth quarter with a serious knee injury.
-It was later revealed that Bowman tore both his ACL and MCL.
+The 49ers finished second in the NFC West with a 12–4 record and qualified for the playoffs as the #5-seed.
+During the Wild Card Round against the Packers, Bowman had a team-high 10 tackles and a forced fumble in the 23–20 road victory.
+In the Divisional Round against the Panthers, he recorded a team-high 11 tackles and a sack during the 23–10 road victory.
+During the NFC Championship Game against the Seahawks, Bowman had a team-high 14 tackles, a sack, and a forced fumble before leaving the eventual 23–17 road loss in the fourth quarter with a serious knee injury.
+It was later revealed that he tore both his ACL and MCL.